jembi/openhim-mediator-mapping/docs/docs/quick-start.md

 ## Test Endpoint

-Once all the containers are in a running and healthy state, we can proceed to creating some endpoints for the OpenHIM Mediator Mapping to listen on.
+Once all the containers are running, we can proceed to creating some endpoints for the OpenHIM Mediator Mapping to listen on.

 For more detailed instructions on how to setup the application, continue to the next step